LiamDotPro/Frontend-Assignment/README.md

 Optional:

 Users can choose to open another panel which shows the same information listed above but for a different currency than the one already selected

+Please provide any tests you think are appropriate alongside the final submission, though they are optional.

 # Notes